 Vice Prime Minister K. I. Gryschenko in front of the CMS detector at LHC Point 5.

 Minister of Education and Research J. Aaviksoo in the LHC tunnel with International Relations Adviser T. Kurtyka.

 Senior Vice-Minister for Foreign Affairs M. Matsuyama (right) visiting the LHC tunnel at Point 1 with K. Yoshida and International Relations Adviser R. Voss.

 HM King Abdullah II of the Hashemite Kingdom of Jordan visiting the ATLAS experiment assembly hall with CERN Director-General L. Maiani, President of CERN Council M. Bourquin (background) and President of SESAME Council and CERN Former Director-General H. Schopper.

 Minister for Scientific Affairs T. Vitharana in front of the CMS detector at LHC Point 5.

 In the middle of 2013 the success of combined technical and physical efforts was demonstrated in three papers published in Nature within the space of one month.

 Deputy Prime Minister O. Golodets in front of the lift to the ATLAS underground experimental cavern.

-On Saturday 16 February at 8.25am the shift crew in the CERN Control Centre extract the beams from the Large Hadron Collider (LHC) for the last time before the machine's first Long Shutdown.
+At 8.25am the shift crew in the CERN Control Centre extract the beams from the Large Hadron Collider (LHC) for the last time before the machine's first Long Shutdown.
 The two-year shutdown will see a hive of maintenance activity on all of CERN's accelerators.
 Work on the LHC will include the consolidation of more than 10,000 interconnections between magnets.